deconstructionalism/react-workshops/README.md

 ## Class Structure

 Each workshop will be 2 hours long.
-The workshops will consist of the following.
+The workshops will consist of the following:

-> ~90% of workshop time will be focused on Lecture and Coding Excersizes
+*~90% of workshop time will be focused on Lecture and Coding Excersizes*

 * Lecture
   > the main concepts of the lesson will be covered here. slides, whiteboarding, and live coding will be used